TuringLang/AdvancedMH.jl/README.md

 ## Custom proposals

-Custom proposal distributions can be specified by passing a function to `MetropolisHastings`:
+Custom proposal distributions can be specified by passing a distribution to `MetropolisHastings`:

 ```julia
 # Set up our sampler with initial parameters.